 Kanna stared ahead at the both of them.
 That smell, she thought.
 So the smell had been spilled fuel.
 Why had it seemed vaguely familiar to her then, even when the fumes had made her eyes water?
 She had never driven a truck before, and since the entire Rava family complex used a central generator that stood far from her mother’s house, she had never clearly understood what magic they used to make the electric lights turn on.

-“So that’s what you were doing at Jaya’s house.
-Buying favors for the temple, I see.”
-Goda’s sour tone burst Kanna from her thoughts.
+“So that’s what you were doing at Jaya’s house: buying favors for the temple.”
+Goda’s strange tone burst Kanna from her thoughts.

-“Don’t insult me,” Parama said, but again, he was still smirking at the porter.
+“Don’t insult me,” Parama said, but he was still smiling.
 “That was…something else.
-She’s been in a bad mood lately.
-Her wife was just promoted to a bureaucratic position in the Middleland—an evaluator for foreign slaves, I think; quite a prestigious position for an Outerlander—and it makes Innkeeper Jaya feel a little inadequate.”
+She’s been in a bad mood ever since her wife was promoted to that fancy position in the capital.
+Quite prestigious for a foreigner, you know?
+I guess it makes her feel a little inadequate.”

 “So, I went in to cheer her up.”
 Parama shrugged.
-“Also, she’s kind of desperate to assert her status, so she wants to have the first child in the marriage.
-I might have helped with that, too.”
+“Also, she’s kind of desperate to assert her status now, so she wants to hurry up and have the first child.
+I might have helped a bit with that, too.”

 Kanna couldn’t see Goda’s face anymore, but she noticed a subtle shift in the way she held her shoulders.
 They seemed a bit stiffer.
 “I assumed as much, but she shouldn’t ask for those kinds of things from a slave.”